Sangeetha2805/Retail-Shop-Ontology/README.md

 Semantic Representation and Insights using Protege, Neo4j, and Topic Modeling

 ## Overview
 This project involves creating a semantic ontology for a retail shop using the Protege tool.
 The ontology is designed to manage perishable and non-perishable goods, track product attributes, and analyze key relationships.
-The workflow includes preprocessing the ontology in OWL format, performing topic modeling to extract key insights, and visualizing the ontology's structure in Neo4j.
+The workflow includes preprocessing the ontology in OWX format, performing topic modeling to extract key insights, and visualizing the ontology's structure in Neo4j.

 ## Workflow
 ### 1. **Ontology Creation**